dekuNukem/Nintendo_Switch_Reverse_Engineering/README.md

 The first 8 byte is always ` 19 81 03 38 00 92 00 31 `, I'm not sure if this differs in different joycons because I only took apart one.

+### Button status

 The 16th and 17th byte (on line 5, before `65 f7`) are the button status, when a button is pressed the corresponding bit is set to 1.

 ![Alt text](http://i.imgur.com/H7DUmCx.png)

+### Joystick value

+Byte 19 and 20 (`f7 81` on the 5th and 6th line) are the Joystick values, most likely the raw 8-bit ADC data.
+Byte 19 is X while byte 20 is Y. Again, bizarrely, the X value is reversed, as in the `f7` should actually be `7f` (127 at neutral position).
+The Y value is correct though(0x81 is 129).

+### The rest of them

 Still working on decoding this...
 It has to contain battery level, button status, joystick position, accelerometer and gyroscope data, and maybe more.